-The ability of the Company to meet its obligations to repay the Notes is dependent upon the receipt of funds earned on the bank deposits, principal receipts and shared appreciation receipts on the mortgage loans and the Reserve Account with BOS (see "Liquidity Risk").
+The extent to which the Company can meet its obligations to repay the Notes will be dependent upon the principal receipts on the mortgages.
 To the extent that this income does not provide sufficient funds to cover the repayment of the Notes, the Note holders have no claim on the assets of BOS.